Speaking in tongues: Pentecostal and charismatic practices

-Baptism with the Holy Spirit is regarded by the Holiness Pentecostals (the oldest branch of Pentecostalism) as being the third work of grace, following the new birth (first work of grace) and entire sanctification (second work of grace).
+Baptism with the Holy Spirit is regarded by the Holiness Pentecostals as being the third work of grace, following the new birth (first work of grace) and entire sanctification (second work of grace).
 Holiness Pentecostals teach that this third work of grace is accompanied with glossolalia.

 Because Pentecostal and charismatic beliefs are not monolithic, there is not complete theological agreement on speaking in tongues.
 Generally, followers believe that speaking in tongues is a spiritual gift that can be manifested as either a human language or a heavenly supernatural language in three ways: